morhogeg/ai-strategy-brief/README.md

 - **Production-ready error handling** and fallbacks
 - **API integration** (OpenRouter, Notion, GitHub, RSS)

-Feel free to study the code and build your own version tailored to your specific needs and interests!
+Feel free to adapt the architecture, remix the agents, or extend it with your own data sources.
+That’s the point.
+Just please don’t fork it directly.

 ## 🤝 Contributing